How many electrons are there in an atom of hydrogen

 Electrons play a crucial role in determining the stability of an atom.
 Atoms strive to attain a stable electron configuration, typically achieved when the outermost energy level is filled with electrons.
 With the correct number of electrons in their valence shell, atoms are less likely to undergo chemical reactions or give away or gain electrons.
 This stability allows elements to retain their properties and form compounds more easily.

-See also How many fridays are in a year
+See also How many hours can a volunteer work per week

 3. Light and Spectroscopy: